 1 rounded tablespoon chopped fresh parsley

-In a casserole or stew pot, sauté the onion and meat in olive oil over medium heat; sauté the lamb pieces and chopped onion until well browned.
+In a large Dutch oven or soup pot, heat the olive oil over medium heat; sauté the lamb pieces and chopped onion until well browned.

 Return to a boil, cover, and simmer for 30 minutes.
 Add more water during cooking if the stew looks dry.

-Remove from heat and let sit for 10 to 15 minutes before serving.
+Remove from the heat and let the stew sit, covered, for 10 to 15 minutes before serving.